prmack/16pxls/README.md

 Reference for each icon can be accessed from `dist/docs/index.html`.
 If you've not use SVG before then I suggest you check out the [Further Reading](#further-reading) section, for a list of articles to get up to speed.

+#### Installation

+`npm install 16pxls` or `yarn install 16pxls`

+If you are not using a package manager then feel free to just download the zip off Github.

 #### Css

 Include `16pxls.css` in your `<head>` tags, or `@import url('');` in your Css.